Asylum Law

 Course Description

-This seminar addresses the humanitarian endeavor to provide legal relief and protection to victims of persecution and torture.
-The seminar is both substance- and skill-based and will be co-taught by two attorneys with extensive asylum litigation experience: one of the directors of the law school’s Immigration Clinic and a recently-retired U.S. Department of Justice Senior Litigation Counsel.
+This seminar addresses the United States’ humanitarian endeavor to provide legal relief and protection to victims of persecution and torture.
+The seminar is both substance- and skill-based.
+It will be co-taught by two attorneys with extensive asylum litigation experience: a leading immigration attorney from the private bar and a recently-retired U.S. Department of Justice Senior Litigation Counsel.
 Students will grapple with the following fundamental questions:

-Rather than producing a final paper, seminar students will demonstrate mastery of asylum law issues by writing and refining an appellate brief and by presenting oral argument in a mock federal court case before a panel of practicing attorneys.
-Additionally, each student will serve as the class expert as to a particular aspect of asylum law.
-This course will complement the already-offered immigration law survey course, the already-offered administrative law course, and the work of the Chacón Center clinics.
+Seminar students will demonstrate mastery of asylum law issues by writing and refining a mock appellate brief and by presenting mock oral argument in a federal court case before a panel of practicing attorneys.
+Additionally, each student will serve as a class expert as to a particular aspect of asylum law.
+There will not be a final examination.
+This course complements the immigration law survey course, administrative law, and the work of the Chacón Center immigration clinics.

 Current and Previous Instructors